A highly-sensitive optical receiver optimized for speech bandwidth

 Operation under "high light-level" conditions:

-Practically speaking, this effect has been most obvious when running short-distance paths (under 10 miles or 16 kilomters) using a 3-watt LED transmitter: One could modify the circuit to accommodate such shifts in the "knee" frequency (by modifying the R/C constants associated with U1B), but at such short distances it is usually more convenient to either reduce the power of the distant transmitter, or put an optical attenuator (such as a piece of cardboard with a bunch of holes in it) in front of the receiver's objective lens to reduce the amount of energy reaching the photodiode.
+Practically speaking, this effect has been most obvious when running short-distance paths (under 10 miles or 16 kilometers) using a 3-watt LED transmitter: One could modify the circuit to accommodate such shifts in the "knee" frequency (by modifying the R/C constants associated with U1B), but at such short distances it is usually more convenient to either reduce the power of the distant transmitter, put an optical attenuator (such as a piece of cardboard or "pegboard" with a bunch of holes in it) in front of the receiver's objective lens to reduce the amount of energy reaching the photodiode, or a combination of both.

 Comment about the use of a lower-capacitance photodiode at D1: